Laws concerning Banknote Reproduction

 It is a punishable offense to make or knowingly use counterfeit Bank of Japan notes.
 The same applies to alteration of genuine Bank of Japan notes, including alteration of their face value.

-The Bank of Japan does not provide high resolution image of Bank of Japan notes.
+The Bank of Japan does not provide high resolution images of Bank of Japan notes.

-Please contact post.prd8@boj.or.jp regarding the use of banknote image (50 dpi) posted on the Bank of Japan's web site.
+Please contact post.prd8@boj.or.jp regarding the use of banknote images (50 dpi) posted on the Bank of Japan's website.

 1. Penal Code* (Act No. 45 of April 24, 1907)